filmtools/filmcurve/README.rst

 Mutually exclusive options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If neither *findx* nor *findy* are passed, the script prints the
+If neither *density option* nor *zone option* are passed, the script
-polynomial coefficients and residuals.
+prints the polynomial coefficients and residuals.

 +-------------------+----------------+---------------------------------+
 | Option            | Argument       | Description                     |